andreaspeters/miniedit/README.md

 ## Features in planing

-- Show git branch at the status bar
-- Connection with Ollama AI 🤷♂️
+- Connection with Ollama AI 🤷

 ## Requirements